|Years in operation||2015 – Present|

 - Euro V compliant

 Selective Catalytic Reduction (SCR) technology requiring diesel exhaust fluids such as AdBlue.

 - ZF Ecolife 6 AP 1400 B gearbox

 Bodied by SC Auto in Singapore, modeled after the SC Chivalrous bodywork.

 EDS & GPS Stop Reporter

 Orange LED matrix design.
 Front, side and rear (3 units)

-ComfortDelGro Bus’ Volvo B9L buses were bodied by local coach bodybuilder SC Auto modeled, after the SC Chivalrous styling, which was previously built for high floor and low entry coaches.
+ComfortDelGro Bus’ Volvo B9L buses were bodied by local coach bodybuilder SC Auto modelled after the SC Chivalrous styling, which was previously built for high floor and low entry coaches.
 The Volvo B9L bodywork design chares the same head design as the coach counterpart.

 Volvo B9L buses made their debut on NUS ISB routes in early August 2015, in time to complement the start of a new school term.
 Configured as an urban bus, the Volvo B9L joined the Scania K230UB buses to enhance the higher-demand routes of NUS, such as Service A1/A2 and D1/D2, where transit buses are more suited to the loading patterns of such services (frequent boarding and alighting of commuters).
-These buses were gradually deployed to Service B, C and BTC1, replacing ComfortDelgro’s aging Isuzu LT133P high-floor coaches and the Sunlong 6.7m midibuses on these routes.
+These buses were gradually deployed to Service B, C and BTC1, replacing ComfortDelgro’s ageing Isuzu LT133P high-floor coaches and the Sunlong 6.7m midibuses on these routes.